ysyk2021/ai-for-small-business-owners-a-comprehensive-guide-to-leveraging-technology-for-better-outcomes/src/chapter-1-1.md

-Introduction: Why AI is Important for Small Business Owners
+Why AI is Important for Small Business Owners
 ===========================================================

 Artificial Intelligence (AI) has become increasingly important for small business owners in today's digital age.
 AI tools and technologies have the potential to transform the way small businesses operate, providing numerous benefits such as improved efficiency, enhanced customer experience, better decision-making, and reduced costs.